Wimal Weerawansa: Early life and family

 Weerawanssa was born 7 March 1970.
 He is the son of Weerasangilige Podineris, a dancing teacher and professional musician, and Wadachcharige Salie.
 Weerawansha has one brother (Sarath Weerawansha) and three sisters (Weerasangilige Sumanawathie, Chandani Weerawansha and Nilani Weerawansha).
 Weerawansha was educated at Tissa Central College in Kalutara where he played for the school cricket team.
-Weerawansha passed eight GCE O levels and started studying GCE A level but was expelled for not attending classes.
+Weerawansha passed eight GCE Ordinary levels and started studying GCE A level but was expelled for not attending classes.

 Weerawansa is married to Ranasinghe Mudiyanselage Shirsha Udayanthi (Sashi).
-They have a son (Wibhuthi Wishwajith Weerawansha) and a daughter (Wimasha Wishwadari).
+They have a son and a daughter.

 Career

 Weerawansa joined the Janatha Vimukthi Peramuna (JVP) during its second insurrection and wrote articles in Lakdiva and Hiru, pro-JVP periodicals.
 He was known by various aliases including Wimalasiri Gamlath and Wanshanatha.
 He was president of the Peoples' Movement for Freedom (Nidahasa Udesa Janatha Viyaparaya), propaganda secretary and politburo member of the JVP.
 In his early political years Weerawansha was greatly influenced by socialism and disliked nationalism as much as capitalism.
 He even accused the ultra-nationalist National Movement Against Terrorism (NMAT) of orchestrating a coup d'état.
 However, as time went by, Weerawansa and the JVP slowly began to move away from Marxism and towards Sinhalese nationalism.

 Weerawansa was one of the Sri Lanka Progressive Front (a JVP-led front) candidates in Colombo District at the 1994 parliamentary election, but the SLPF failed to win any seats in the district.
 He contested the 1997 local government election as a JVP candidate and was elected to the Colombo Municipal Council.
 He contested the 1999 provincial council election as one of the JVP's candidates in Colombo District, and as the JVP's chief minister candidate, but failed to get elected.
 The JVP nevertheless appointed Weerawansa to the Western Provincial Council.
 Weerawansa contested the 2000 parliamentary election as one of the JVP's candidates in Colombo District.
 He was elected and entered Parliament.
 He was re-elected at the 2001 parliamentary election.